Consensus is an AI academic search engine for peer-reviewed literature—your research OS for finding, organizing, and analyzing science 10x faster.

 Consensus integrates with: Google Scholar, Zotero, Mendeley, EndNote, Microsoft Word, Overleaf, Slack, Trello, Notion, ResearchGate.

-Based on user reviews and social mentions, the most common pain points are: API bill.
+Based on user reviews and social mentions, the most common pain points are: token usage, API bill.

 Jonas Andrulis